Sudeshna

 In the Hindu epic Mahabharata, Sudeshna was the wife of King Virata, at whose court the Pandavas spent a year in concealment during their exile.
-She was the mother of Uttar, Uttara and Shankha.
+She was the mother of Uttara, Uttarā, and Shankha.

 Sudeshna was the daughter of Queen Malavi and a lord of the Kekayas.

-Role in the Mahabhartha
+Legend

 During the Pandavas' 13th year of exile, Sudeshna unknowingly plays host to the Pandavas and Draupadi.
 Draupadi poses as her maid, Sairandhri.
 Sudeshna is looking out her room window one day and sees Draupadi wandering in the market.
 Stunned at her beauty, Sudeshna inquires about her afterwards.
 Draupadi poses as Sairandhri, saying that she is a former lady-in-waiting from Indraprastha, now without a job after the Pandavas had lost their kingdom.
 Suspicious of her story, since Sairandhri looks and carries herself like royalty, Sudeshna chastises herself for being so paranoid and hires Sairandhri.
 Sairandhri proves to be a loyal and efficient handmaiden.